mino-ri/Sssl/Specifications/Specification.md

 ## Abstract

 SSSL (acronym for "Simple Structure Serialization Language", but it was added afterwards) is a language-independent data interchange format.
-It was designed as superset of JSON (JavaScript Object Notation).
+SSSL is designed as a superset of JSON (JavaScript Object Notation), and as an alternative to XAML (Extensible Application Markup Language).

 ## Grammar Summary